-Surviving dependent children's benefit
+Surviving dependent

 Age/service requirement If no surviving spouse, all dependent children (biological or adopted) below age payable to the later of age 20 or five years.
 The amount is to be proportionally divided among surviving children.

 20 who are dependent for more than half of their support on deceased member.